FateEvent/ft_linear_regression/README.md

 ### Gradient Descent

-__Gradient Descent__ is an algorithm used in machine learning to find the lowest point of the convex __cost function__.
+__Gradient Descent__ is an algorithm used in machine learning to minimize the error by iteratively adjusting the model parameters.

 ![Gradient Descent on cost function](varia/img/gd_example.png)

-For ease, let’s take a simple linear model.
+A machine learning model aims to minimize this error to achieve high accuracy.

-    Error = Y(Predicted) - Y(Actual)
+Gradient Descent

-A machine learning model always wants low error with maximum accuracy, in order to decrease error we will intuit our algorithm that you’re doing something wrong that is needed to be rectified, that would be done through Gradient Descent.
+#### Steps to Implement Gradient Descent:

-We need to minimize our error, in order to get pointer to minima we need to walk some steps that are known as alpha(learning rate).
+    1. Randomly Initialize Values: Start with random parameter values;
-Steps to implement Gradient Descent
+    2. Update Values: Adjust the parameters using the gradient of the error with respect to each parameter;

-    Randomly initialize values.
+    3. Repeat Until Convergence: Continue updating until the slope (derivative) is zero, indicating a minimum error.

-    Update values.
+#### Key Concepts:

-3. Repeat until slope = 0
+* __Derivative__: Represents the slope of the error function at a particular point, guiding the direction to adjust parameters.

-A derivative is a term that comes from calculus and is calculated as the slope of the graph at a particular point.
-The slope is described by drawing a tangent line to the graph at the point.
-So, if we are able to compute this tangent line, we might be able to compute the desired direction to reach the minima.
+* __Learning Rate (Alpha)__: Determines the size of the steps taken during each update.

-Learning rate must be chosen wisely as:
+    * If too small, the model learns slowly.
-1. if it is too small, then the model will take some time to learn.
+    * If too large, the model may overshoot the minimum and fail to converge.

-2. if it is too large, model will converge as our pointer will shoot and we’ll not be able to get to minima.
+This process ensures that the model parameters are adjusted in the direction that reduces the error, leading to an optimal solution.

 ![Machine learning formulas I used](varia/img/mlearnia_formulas.png)

 ### Bibliography

-I started my learning process from a playlist [by Machine Lernia](https://www.youtube.com/watch?v=EUD07IiviJg&list=PLO_fdPEVlfKqUF5BPKjGSh7aV9aBshrpY) initiating to machine learning (in French).
+I approached machine learning from a [YouTube video playlist](https://www.youtube.com/watch?v=EUD07IiviJg&list=PLO_fdPEVlfKqUF5BPKjGSh7aV9aBshrpY) by Machine Lernia (in French).

-The foundations of my work are inspired by Sindhu Seelam's article ["Linear Regression From Scratch in Python WITHOUT Scikit-learn"](https://medium.com/geekculture/linear-regression-from-scratch-in-python-without-scikit-learn-a06efe5dedb6) published on Medium.
+The foundations of my `train.py` program are inspired by Sindhu Seelam's article ["Linear Regression From Scratch in Python WITHOUT Scikit-learn"](https://medium.com/geekculture/linear-regression-from-scratch-in-python-without-scikit-learn-a06efe5dedb6) published on Medium.

-Other articles I used for the explanations and the present redaction of the README file are:
+Other articles I used for the explanations and the redaction of the present README file are:
 - Daksh Trehan's articles ["Linear Regression Explained"](https://pub.towardsai.net/linear-regression-explained-f5cc85ae2c5c) and ["Gradient Descent Explained"](https://towardsdatascience.com/gradient-descent-explained-9b953fc0d2c);
 - Robert Kwiatkowski's article ["Gradient Descent Algorithm — a deep dive"](https://medium.com/towards-data-science/gradient-descent-algorithm-a-deep-dive-cf04e8115f21);
 - Jatin Mehra's article [Understanding Gradient Descent: A Beginner’s Guide](https://medium.com/@jatinmehra119/understanding-gradient-descent-a-beginners-guide-ad1f948b4b0a).